cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/jsontorange.rst.txt

 JSON.TO.RANGE
 -----------------------------

-Writes the content of given JSON to a specified cell range.
-It is recommended, but not a mandatory, to encode passed JSON with either :ref:`array`, :ref:`dictionary`, :ref:`range` or the :ref:`json` function itself.
+Writes the content of given json to a specified cell range.
+It is recommended, but not a mandatory, to encode passed json with either :ref:`array`, :ref:`dictionary`, :ref:`range` or the :ref:`json` function itself.
 For better results the encoding type and direction parameters can be specified.
-Please refer to :ref:`JSON.VALUE` if only a single JSON value should be extracted.
+Please refer to :ref:`JSON.VALUE` if only a single json value should be extracted.

 **Syntax**